vlobzakov/docs/docs/creating-templates/conditions-and-iterations.md

 - `settings [optional]` - fields values predefined within a [user setting form](http://docs.cloudscripting.com/creating-templates/user-input-parameters/)
 - `license [optional]` - link to fetch parameters specified within [prepopulate](http://docs.cloudscripting.com/creating-templates/user-input-parameters/) custom script.
 It enables to customize default field values and can be further initialized through [placeholders](http://docs.cloudscripting.com/reference/placeholders/) `$(license.{any_name}` within a manifest.
 - `event [optional]` - object entity with [event](http://docs.cloudscripting.com/reference/events/) parameters.
 Can be of two types that allows initiation of a particular [action](http://docs.cloudscripting.com/reference/actions/) before and after event execution
 - `this [optional]` - parameters object to be transmitted within the procedure body.
-See [more details](http://docs.cloudscripting.com/reference/placeholders/#procedure-placeholders) on this parameter.
+[See the full list of available placeholders](http://docs.cloudscripting.com/reference/placeholders/#procedure-placeholders) on this parameter.

 Iteration can be executed by `env.nodes`, `nodes`, `env.contexts` and `env.extdomains` objects: